 Desired education, experience, and certification include graduation from a community college with coursework in building trades and considerable experience in the building construction industry and enforcement of code standards; or an equivalent combination of education and experience.
 Preference is given to those with a contractor’s license.
 State certification as a Building Inspector in the trade areas of electrical, mechanical, building, plumbing, and fire safety at Level III and possession of a valid North Carolina driver’s license are required.

 The position is paid at Salary Grade 16 and based on years of experience.
-The minimum starting annual salary for a codes inspector is $42,203.
+The minimum starting annual salary for a Codes Administrator is $42,203.

 Prospective applicants may secure, complete, and submit an application at the Weldon Town Hall, located at 109 Washington Avenue, P. O. Box 551, Weldon, NC 27890.
 In addition to the completed job application form, applicants are strongly encouraged to also submit a letter of interest and a resume.
 Positions will remain open until filled.